Costa Rica Residency Services

 Apostille Your Documents

 All foreign documents must be apostilled.
-We provide a list of approved Apostille agents to ensure your documents meet Costa Rica's legal requirements.
+US citizens can find apostille agents for their FBI report online.
+Canadian documents are apostilled through Global Affairs Canada.
+We provide guidance on approved apostille agents for every document to ensure your paperwork meets Costa Rica's legal requirements.

 4